 There are 21 restaurants at Beaches Turks & Caicos so even the pickiest eater in your family will have an array of culinary choices from barefoot eating beachside, to gourmet themed-choices, to adult-only romantic dining.
 Try to eat at all 21 restaurants!

-My mom turned 74 and at the BBQ Beach Party which is held on Friday nights, she decided to let her hair down and danced to the live music, ate BBQ’s and select dishes from all over the Caribbean.
+My mom turned 74 and at the BBQ Beach Party which is held on Friday nights is when she decided to let her hair down and danced to the live music, ate BBQ’s and select dishes from all over the Caribbean.

 It’s all-inclusive so why not right?
 We didn’t get to all 21 but below are a few of the highlights.